25+ Activities in Cairo – Complete Local Travel Guide Included

 Egyptian Museum

-The Egyptian Museum, located in Downtown’s world-famous Tahrir Square, houses the largest collection of ancient Egyptian antiquities in the world.
+Visiting the Egyptian Museum is one of the must-do activities in Cairo.
+Located in Downtown’s world-famous Tahrir Square, it houses the largest collection of ancient Egyptian antiquities in the world.
 It also happens to be the oldest archaeological museum in the Middle East.
 The museum displays an extensive collection spanning from the Predynastic Period to the Greco-Roman Era.

 Grand Egyptian Museum

-Even though it still hasn’t officially opened its doors, the Grand Egyptian Museum is set to be the largest archeological museum in the world.
-Located right outside the Giza Plateau, the museum will be home to a vast collection of ancient Egyptian artifacts, including the complete collection of King Tutankhamun’s treasures (which will involve items that have never been seen before).
+One of the best activities in Cairo is visiting the Grand Egyptian Museum, the largest archeological museum in the world.
+Located right outside the Giza Plateau, the museum is home to over 100,000 ancient Egyptian artifacts, including the complete collection of King Tutankhamun’s treasures (which involves items that have never been seen before).

-The first artifact that’s been moved to the museum years ago when the construction first started was the famed statue of King Ramses II which was moved from its former location in Ramses Square.
-That’s why it was placed at the entrance of the museum, which is currently open to the public, along with the commercial area, as part of the museum’s trial opening period.
-You can find a mini guide on my Instagram.
+The first artifact that was moved to the museum years ago when the construction first started, almost 2 decades ago, was the famed statue of King Ramses II, which was moved from its former location in Ramses Square.
+That’s why it was placed at the entrance of the museum.
+The vast collection of artifacts, displayed in 12 exhibits, date back to thousands of years of civilization in Egypt, from the predynastic period to the Greco-Roman era.

 The National Museum of Egyptian Civilization